-THE DIVINE NAMES OF THE CHURCH

-By J. D. Phillips
+THE DIVINE NAMES OF THE CHURCH By J. D. Phillips

-The noun "church" is from the Greek word

-ekklesia (from ek, out of, and kaleo, to call) and

-means "called out people."
-It was used among the

-ancient Greeks to denote any assembly of any
+The noun "church" is from the Greek word ekklesia (from ek, out of, and kaleo, to call) and means "called out people."
+It was used among the ancient Greeks to denote any assembly of any kind whatever.

-kind whatever.
 See the Greek classics.
-In Acts

-19:32, 41, it is applied to the lawless and excited

-Jewish nation.
+In Acts 19:32, 41, it is applied to the lawless and excited assembly of citizens called together and headed by Demetrius; and in the Greek translation of the Old Testament (in common use in the days of the Messiah) it is several times used for the Hebrew word kahhal, to denote the whole assembly of the Jewish nation.
 It is so used in the New Testament at Acts 7:38.
 Ekklesia of itself means nothing as to the kind of assembly denoted, hence we read "ekklesia of Christ" (Rom.
 16:16); "ekklesia of God" (1 Cor.
 11:16), etc., to show the ownership.
 The expression "the church" would mean but little but for the occasional "of God" or "of Christ" to show what kind of an assembly or body is meant.

-Sectarianism is.
-I think, the worst evil that the world has been cursed with.
+Sectarianism is, I think, the worst evil that the world has been cursed with.
 All forms of sectarianism, headed up under the Papacy, is called "Mystery, Babylon the Great" (Rev. 17:5); and we are warned "to come out of her" (Rev. 18:4).
 Every man-made name for a "church" is a sectarian one.
 Such a name applied to a religious institution indicates sectarian teaching or practice.
 Sectarianism is sometimes taught and practiced under Scriptural names.
 That form of sectarianism is, of all "isms," the most deceptive.
 Such teaching is an abomination to Yahweh, even though it may go under the divine name "Church of God" or "of Christ."
 In that case the divine name is misappropriated and misused.